Delta Lake, Deletion Vectors, Row-Level Operations, Performance Optimization, Data Management

 Governance and Observability

 In production environments, tracking deletion vector usage is critical for capacity planning and performance monitoring.
-Governance platforms can provide visibility into Delta Lake operations, including:
+Data governance tools can provide visibility into Delta Lake operations by analyzing the transaction log, including:

-Data governance capabilities enable teams to audit delete operations, ensuring regulatory compliance while maintaining query performance.
-By integrating with Delta Lake's transaction log, governance platforms can track which records were deleted, when, and by whom—critical for GDPR Article 17 (right to erasure) compliance.
+By integrating with Delta Lake's transaction log, governance platforms can audit which records were deleted, when, and by whom, critical for GDPR Article 17 (right to erasure) compliance and other data privacy regulations.

 Limitations and Considerations